mchalapuk/hyper-text-slider/doc/class-names.md

 Time classes configure [hermes-autoplay](class-names.md#hermes-autoplay) option.
 They control time duration of one slide being visible before automatic change to the next.

+If no slide time is specified, slide is visible for 5 seconds.

 ### Summary

 Name | Description
 --- | ---
 [hermes-slide-time-3sec](class-names.md#hermes-slide-time-3sec) | Makes slide visible for 3 seconds before moving to next.
-[hermes-slide-time-5sec](class-names.md#hermes-slide-time-5sec) | Makes slide visible for 5 seconds before moving to next.
 [hermes-slide-time-7sec](class-names.md#hermes-slide-time-7sec) | Makes slide visible for 7 seconds before moving to next.

 ### Details